kayoyin/Prodigy/README.md

     $> cd build
     $> ./train

 Note that the first time the above command is run, there might be a message `[WARN] Unable to open file...` which you can ignore.
+Because in our implementation, 100 data points are taken at each iteration of training, a training data with less than 100 notes will lead to a runtime error.

 Once training is complete (do not be alarmed if this takes time), simply run the following command to start composing music: